HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 }
 ```

-The difference between triple single quotes and triple double quotes is that when using triple double quotes, the expression contained in it will be evaluated, and the result will be stringified and concatenated with other parts as the final result.
+The difference between triple single quotes and triple double quotes is that when using triple double quotes, the expression contained in it will be evaluated.And the result will be stringified and concatenated with other parts as the final result.
 When using triple When single quotes are used, evaluated expressions within them are ignored.

-Note that in strings defined by triple double quotes and triple single quotes, unescaped characters other than ASCII tabs or newline characters (U+0007 TAB, U+000A LF, U+000D CR) are not allowed. outside the C0 control character.
+Note that in strings defined by triple double quotes and triple single quotes, unescaped characters, except ASCII tabs or newline characters (U+0007 TAB, U+000A LF, U+000D CR)  outside the C0 control character.

-7) For byte sequence types, prefixes such as `bx`, `bb`, `b64` are used to represent hexadecimal representation, binary representation and Base64 encoding respectively. like:
+7) For byte sequence types, prefixes such as `bx`, `bb`, `b64` are used to represent hexadecimal representation, binary representation and Base64 encoding respectively.
+For example:

 ```js
 {